imanpalsingh/Hail/README.md

  <h3> 1) Extraction operator (<<) </h3>

- The Extractiom operator is overloaded.
+ The Extraction operator is overloaded.
 Meaning that the datastructure can be directly printed.

  For example